 At What Cost?
 The true cost and value of security risk management (Dublin 2025)

-On 25-27 February 2025, GISF will host its inaugural Global Security Risk and Policy Conference.
-The event will be themed around funding and resourcing for security risk management.
-Register below to secure your place!
+On 25-27 February 2025, GISF hosted its inaugural Global Security Risk and Policy Conference at the Hilton (Charlemont Place) in Dublin.
+The event was themed around funding and resourcing for security risk management.

-We are excited to welcome you to the Global Interagency Security Forum’s (GISF) first Global Security Risk and Policy Conference.
+Thank you for joining the Global Interagency Security Forum’s (GISF) first Global Security Risk and Policy Conference at the Hilton (Charlemont Place) Dublin.

-This event is free for GISF member and associate organisations, as well as other approved attendees.
+This event was free for GISF member and associate organisations, as well as other approved attendees.

 - You are an NGO security manager